enikeevtg/calculator_v1/README.md

 # console calculator

 It is the first step to smart_calc project with UI.

 Dijkstra's algorithm was used for converting infix expression to Reverse Polish notation.

-Stack and Queue structures were uses in project.
+Stack and Queue structures were used in project.

 Usage: